-The timing now seems increasingly right for investors to obtain troubled property at bargain prices.
+The timing now seems right for investors to obtain troubled property.
 The pressure on owners and lenders with troubled property to get out from under the on going burden is also high.
 The result is that syndicates have been formed to seek out and buy up troubled properties.